Help Hub — Attention Training FAQs.

 TRAIN is designed to be used five days a week, not seven days a week.
 Giving your child a break can help to avoid fatigue and provides more flexibility to catch up on any missed sessions.

 Can I help my child to complete TRAIN?

-Each training game starts with clear instructions and a practice trial that is repeated until your child has learnt how to play and can respond correctly.
+Each training exercise starts with clear instructions and a practice trial that is repeated until your child has learnt how to play and can respond correctly.
 If your child gets stuck on the practice trial, you can help by explaining the instructions.
-However, it’s important for your child to complete the training games on their own, as studies show that parental involvement has an impact on training outcomes.
+However, it’s important for your child to complete the training exercises on their own, as studies show that parental involvement has an impact on training outcomes.

 Do I need to sit with my child while they complete TRAIN?